vippsas/management-api/management-api-guide.md

 }
 ```

-Response (this does not yet exist, may be _very_ difficult to implement,
-and provided for discussions of what we should investigate further):
+Response (this improvement is provided for discussions of what we should investigate further):

 ```json
 {